Soria

-Soria ([ˈsoɾja]) is a municipality and a Spanish city, located on the Douro river in the east of the autonomous community of Castile and León and capital of the province of Soria.
-Its population is 38,881 (INE, 2017), 43.7% of the provincial population.
-The municipality has a surface area of 271,77 km2, with a density of 144.97 inhabitants/km2.
-Situated at about 1065 metres above sea level, Soria is the second highest provincial capital in Spain.
+Soria ([ˈsoɾja]) is a city and municipality in the autonomous community of Castile and León in Spain, and capital of the province of Soria, located on the Douro river.
+It has a population of 40,654, representing 45.1% of the provincial population as of 2024.
+Situated at about 1,065 meters above sea level, Soria is the second highest provincial capital in Spain.